Dame Janet Suzman Playwriting Prize

 How do I apply?

-Entrants will retain copyright in their submitted entries, however, by entering, all entrants licence Edge Hill University a worldwide royalty-free perpetual licence to edit, publish and use each entry in any and all media (including print and online) for publicity purposes relating to this award.
+Entrants will retain copyright for their submitted entries.
+However, by entering this competition, all applicants give Edge Hill University a worldwide royalty-free perpetual licence to edit, publish and use each entry in any and all media (including print and online) for publicity purposes relating to the award.

-The winning entrant licenses Edge Hill University to perform the play on one occasion with director, performers and staging as arranged by the University and with final creative choices for the one performance made by the University.
+The winning applicant allows Edge Hill University to perform the play on one occasion with director, performers and staging as arranged by the University and with final creative choices for the one performance made by the University.

 Contact us

-If you have any queries about the Dame Janet Suzman Playwriting Prize, you can get in touch with Kim Wiltshire at [email protected] who will be happy to assist you.
+If you have any queries about the Dame Janet Suzman Playwriting Prize, you can get in touch with Kim Wiltshire, who will be happy to assist you.